Preservation Tax Credit Fact Sheet

 |I live in one part of the building, and run a business in another part||X||X*|

 |I don't own the building, but I lease all or part of it for my business||X||X|

 * In these cases, work on personal living areas would not count, but work on the rented/business part would.
 Work which covers both personal and business areas (a new roof on the house, for example) would also count.

 History Colorado can tell you if a building has been listed on the State or National Register.
 Local Landmark designations are made by local officials.
-You can get a current list of local landmarks in your community by contacting your local town government.
+You can get a current list of local landmarks in your community by contacting your municipal or county government.
 History Colorado can help if you need to get your property listed on the State or National Register.

 The project must be "substantial."
-For the State Tax Credit and 10% Federal ITC, this means that you must spend at least $5,000.
-For the 20% Federal ITC, you must spend the greater of $5,000 or the Adjusted Basis of the building.
+For the State Tax Credit for residential properties, you must spend at least $5,000.
+For the State Tax Credit for commercial properties, you must spend at least 25% of the Adjusted Basis of the building.
+For the Federal ITC, you must spend the greater of $5,000 or the Adjusted Basis of the building.

-You must finish the project within 24 months.
-Projects which claim the 20% Federal ITC can be split into phases, which allows the work to be completed within 5 years.
+Projects under the residential State Tax Credit have no time limit for completion once the project plans have been approved by the reviewing entity, although only work completed 24 months prior to plan approval qualify.
+Projects under the commercial State Tax Credit must be 20% complete 18 months after reservation of credits and only work complete 60 days prior to reservation request qualifies.
+Projects which claim the Federal ITC must finish within 24 months split into phases, unless split into phases which allows the work to be completed within 5 years.
 If you plan on taking longer than 24 months to finish your project, you may wish to break it up into two or more smaller projects.

 Not all costs associated with the rehabilitation are eligible for the credit.

 What is the "Adjusted basis"?
 How do I determine that?